anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 1. The Commissioner may impose discipline for uniform non-compliance, including warnings, corrective deadlines, fines, temporary player ineligibility, and other remedies authorized by League rules.
 In determining the appropriate discipline, the Commissioner may consider factors including bad faith, repeated non-compliance, and refusal to comply with a League directive.
 Penalties may be imposed up to and including game forfeits.

 #### Umpires
-Umpires shall have the sole responsibility for the enforcement of all sections in [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility) of the Bylaws, except where specified.
+Umpires shall have the sole responsibility for the enforcement of the Playing Rules.

 Umpires are to be paid on the field promptly upon request.